haddyadnan/codemarp/README.md

 Documentation is outdated.
 Diagrams don't exist.
 The only way to understand the code is to read all of it.

-CodeMarp is a different approach.
+CodeMarp is a different approach, it builds the map for you.
 ---

 ## What CodeMarp does